AUGUST 2018 GRADUATION

 All undergraduate students must file the Intent to Graduate two semesters before the term you intend on graduating along with their Upper-Division form.
-To obtain a form, you may:
+To obtain a form, meet with your College advisor.

 August 11, 2018 Graduation: November 15, 2017: If you apply late and your intent to graduate and upper-division forms are not received by your graduation coordinator by Friday, June 15, 2018, your name may not appear in the Commencement program, you might not be able to participate in the ceremony due to space limitations, and you might not be checked in time for a August 2018 degree date.

 December 15, 2018 Graduation: April 16, 2018: If you apply late and your intent to graduate and upper-division forms are not received by your graduation coordinator by Friday, October 12, 2018, your name may not appear in the Commencement program and you might not be checked in time for a December 2018 degree date.

 May 4, 2019 Graduation: June 1, 2018: If you apply late and your intent to graduate and upper-division forms are not received by your graduation coordinator by Friday, March 8, 2019, your name may not appear in the Commencement program, you might not be able to participate in the ceremony due to space limitations, and you might not be checked in time for a May 2019 degree date.

 If you have missed the deadline, please complete your paperwork immediately and submit forms to your Graduation Coordinator for consideration and review at one of the following locations:

 - College of Basic and Applied Science (DSB 120)